sindrets/winshift.nvim/README.md

 The `far_` variants will move the window to the far end of the viewport in the given direction.

+### `:WinShift swap`

+Swap the current window with another.
+When this command is called, you'll be prompted to select the window you want to swap with.
+A selection is made by pressing the character displayed in the statusline of the target window.
+The input is case-insensitive.

 ## Caveats